sclarkstone/Milestone3/README.md

 * install dnspython using command: 'pip3 install dnspython'
 * update requirements file
 * register a new user 'admin' with a secure password. this will be your admin user account.
+* Add a default image to /static/images/ for endings that don't have an image URL.

 Due to a Gitpod codebase change to dependancies that was implimented after my milestone 3 project build had begun, Code institute supplied the following instructions to be applied to fix the dependancies issues from using the code institute template;
 * run command: 'pip3 freeze > unins.txt && pip3 uninstall -y -r unins.txt && rm unins.txt'